Recycling in the United Kingdom: Industrial recycling

 Commercial and industrial (C&I) waste makes up a large proportion of the UK's waste.
 According to DEFRA, 48 million tonnes of C&I waste was generated in England in 2009, down from 67.9 million tonnes 6 years earlier.
 Furthermore, 52% of C&I waste was reused or recycled, compared to just 42% in 2002/03.
 This figure is also greater than the household recycling rate.
 The industrial and service sectors generate roughly equal amounts of waste with similar recycling rates, even though the service sector is economically larger.
 The reporting of C&I waste statistics has not always met the European Commission's standards, with local councils using different methodologies for their statistics.
 There has also been no comprehensive survey of C&I waste since 2003.

-The European Union
+EU directives in the UK

 The EU has introduced a number of directives which determine the targets of UK domestic recycling policy: